bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/01_Installation/02_Building_from_sources.rst

 This section describes the steps to install COMPSs from the sources.

-The first step is downloading the source code from the Git repository:
+The first step is downloading the source code from the Git repository and select the version to compile:

 .. code-block:: console

     $ git clone https://github.com/bsc-wdc/compss.git
     $ git checkout 3.3.1
     $ cd compss
+    $ git checkout <version>

 Then, you need to download the embedded dependencies from the git submodules: